faithvoid/Pastel97/README.md

 # Pastel97
-A series of pastel Redmond97-based themes for Linux.
+A series of pastel Redmond97-based themes for XFCE4.

 ## Pastel97-Dracula
-A theme based off of the Dracula colour pallette.
+A theme based off of the Dracula colour palette.
 ![Dracula](/images/dracula1.png)

+## Pastel97-Lilac
+A lilac theme for Pastel97.